jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

       console.log( 'the request failed' );
    });
 ~~~~

+While for simple web applications usage is much as above,
+In real world usage on more complex apps jQuery.ajax is often injected
+into the scope of the code which wants to use it.
+Easier stubbing so that tests
+don't have to make actual AJAX calls.

 While certainly callback-based, the jQuery is somewhat implicit in being
 event-based.
 There are no event names separate from the methods which